apcountryman/toolchain-avr-gcc/README.md

 # toolchain-avr-gcc
 ![CI](https://github.com/apcountryman/toolchain-avr-gcc/workflows/CI/badge.svg)

-`toolchain-avr-gcc` is a CMake toolchain for cross compiling for the Atmel AVR family of microcontrollers using avr-gcc.
+`toolchain-avr-gcc` is a CMake toolchain for cross compiling for the Microchip AVR family of microcontrollers using avr-gcc.
 In addition to configuring CMake for cross compiling with avr-gcc, the toolchain provides an optional function that acts as a wrapper of avrdude for programming and verifying the microcontroller's Flash and/or EEPROM.